 Although most of that comes as a surprise to the tourists who come here for its beverages and the heavy meals to soak them up – beer is such an iconic item that broods of beer aficionados come to the Czech Republic mainly for the golden stuff in the glass.
 The best place to sample some Czech beer is at one of Prague’s best beer gardens.

 The Czechs love of beer is so woven into their culture that they have turned every social space into an opportunity to drink beer.
 You can get beer in movie theaters, McDonald’s, zoos, public parks, libraries, and of course the many beer gardens of Prague.
 I’ve seen people drinking on the streets, in bookstores, on trams, in churches, and in spas.

-On average, The Czechs drink 142 liters per person per year – which it is mind bending for the fact that all of the women have the same body frame as Uma Thurman.
+On average, The Czechs drink 142 liters per person per year – which is mind-bending for the fact that all of the women have the same body frame as Uma Thurman.
 How they magically metabolize beer without gaining a pound I’ll never know (and sadly did not inherit those genes).
 Make sure to check out our complete Prague nightlife guide with where to go each night!

 Beer is so ubiquitous it is usually cheaper than bottled water.

 Why do they drink so much of it?
 We can only assume it might have something to do with the years of economic instability, the historical consistency of being invaded and controlled by Germany and/or Russia and/or Austro-Hungarian Empire, being sold to Hitler during WWII by the Allies and then falling under a totalitarian communist regime that inhibited all expressions of art, freedom of the press, and free speech for 60+ years – or – maybe it’s because Czech beer is pretty amazing!

 So, here is a list of the best Prague beer gardens to experience this liquid tradition that is just as sacred as Chinese tea pourings or Ethiopian coffee rituals in places that give you the full Czech experience.